vain0x/procon/rust/README.md

 rustup override set 1.15.1
 ```

-You can also by adding `rust-toolchain` file to override the toolchain, however, it seems Rust Language Server (which works only with `nightly` toolchain) doesn't work.
+You could override the toolchain by adding `rust-toolchain` file, however, it seems Rust Language Server (which works only with `nightly` toolchain) doesn't work.

 ## Run